Humphrys genealogy

 The Thomond motor car

-The history of the Thomond motor car, by Mark Humphrys.
+The history of the Thomond motor car.

 I started researching the Thomond story in 1983.
-This led to researching my family tree in general, a lifelong project.
+This led to researching my family tree in general, a lifelong consuming project.

-James A. Jones set up a garage on Haddington Rd, Dublin, in 1914-1915.
+Jones set up a garage on Haddington Rd, Dublin, in 1914-1915.
+This is where the Thomonds were built.

-Jones and his chief mechanic Ben Parsons built four Thomond cars in 1925 to 1933.
+Jones and Parsons built four Thomond cars in 1925 to 1933.

-The four Thomond cars were as follows:
+The cars were as follows:

 1. In 1925, Jones built his own car, Thomond no.1.